JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2019-10-16-please-try-to-use-io.md

 Flagging a side effect as suspend **effectively makes it pure**, given what you're returning is a **description of an effect**, i.e: not performing the effect itself unless you provide the mentioned environment.

+You can find more details about this [on this post](https://jorgecastillo.dev/tracking-side-effects-with-suspend).

 ~~### How people are using Try~~

 ~~We've observed that many Kotlin devs have been using `Try` to control effects, and particularly for capturing exceptions thrown by effectful third party libraries (e.g: network requests, database accesses, file reading or similar).~~